Severe Weather Statement issued for Polk by NWS - News Break

 Severe Weather Statement issued for Polk by NWS

-Effective: 2021-06-22 18:24:00 CDT Expires: 2021-06-22 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Polk A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR SOUTH CENTRAL POLK AND CENTRAL WARREN COUNTIES At 611 PM CDT, a severe thunderstorm was located near Indianola, moving southeast at 35 mph.
+Effective: 2021-06-22 17:58:00 CDT Expires: 2021-06-22 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Polk A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR SOUTH CENTRAL POLK COUNTY At 601 PM CDT, a severe thunderstorm was located over Carlisle, or near Pleasant Hill, moving southeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-The public has reported quarter size hail south of Norwalk.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Indianola around 615 PM CDT.
+This severe storm will be near Carlisle around 605 PM CDT.
+This includes the following highways Interstate 80 near mile marker 134.
+Interstate 235 between mile markers 5 and 12.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov